roshan1208/Classic-snake-game-project/README.md

 This is classic snake game we all used to play on our Nokia Keypad phone

 Step to Run this game

-"snake game" folder and then open with Pycharm, vscode, spyder or any IDE you like(i will recomend pycharm) then run "main.py" file and enjoy
+Download "snake game" folder and then open with Pycharm, vscode, spyder or any IDE you like(i will recomend pycharm) then run "main.py" file and enjoy